 The law also recognizes living separate and apart from each other as grounds for a legal separation or divorce.
 This could apply to couples who separated pursuant to the terms of a separation agreement.

 A judgment granting a legal separation does not terminate or dissolve the marriage.
 It does, however, give the parties the right to live separate and apart, free from the obligations normally associated with marriage, except as contained in the judgment.

 If the parties submit a separation agreement to the court in a legal separation proceeding, the judge hearing the case will usually incorporate the agreement and its terms into the judgment of legal separation.
 If there is no separation agreement, the judge will, after hearing the evidence submitted by the parties, include provisions in the judgment of separation for child custody, parenting time, child and spousal support, division of marital property, and other financial issues similar to those dealt with by a court in a divorce action.

 Either party to a legal separation proceeding or separation agreement in Ohio may petition the court to convert the legal separation into a divorce or dissolution.
 A separation agreement without a judgment of legal separation can also become the basis for the settlement of the child custody, parenting, and financial issues in a subsequent action for a divorce or dissolution.

-If the Medina County court of common pleas retains jurisdiction over the matter, it can modify the child support and spousal support provisions of a legal separation or separation agreement.
+If the Ohio Court of common pleas retains jurisdiction over the matter, it can modify the child support and spousal support provisions of a legal separation or separation agreement.
 It also has jurisdiction to modify orders pertaining to parental rights and parenting time as long as the children remain within the applicable county.

 If you think a legal separation is an option for you, contact the family law attorneys at Erb Legal LLC by calling (330) 446-3606.
-From our office in Medina County, Ohio we serve clients in Brunswick, Wadsworth, Rittman, Burbank, Wooster, and Wayne County.
+From our office in Northeast Ohio, we serve clients in Brunswick, Wadsworth, Rittman, Ravenna, Akron, Burbank, Wooster, and others.